barichd/brailleorch/borframework.md

 Other options of key and time signatures are the same as previous two formats.
 Braille page turn is ignored, but print system change can't.
 This ensures the sections to sync to systems in print.
 Other options are nearly the same as line-over-line, including the Combine full-measure rests.

+Extra time and key signatures will take effect to both new braille line and new system.

 **********